microsoft/aed-rust-learn-content/ownership-borrowing-lifetimes/includes/3-validate-references-with-lifetimes.md

 dropped at the end of the inner scope, but it is borrowed by `x` until the `println` call.
 Since `x` is still valid for the outer scope *(because its scope is larger)* we say that it “lives longer”.

-Here is the same code snippet with drawings arround each variable lifetimes.
+Here is the same code snippet with drawings arround each variable lifetime.
 We gave each lifetime a
 name:

 - `'a` is the lifetime annotation for our value `x`